DevOluwapelumi/Firebase-Tic-Tac-Toe-Game/README.md

 User Authentication: Users can create accounts, log in, and personalize their gaming experience.
 Firebase Authentication securely handles user authentication, making sure that only authorized players can access the game.

 Game History: Keep track of your game history with a built-in feature that records wins, losses, and ties.
 Analyze your performance and challenge yourself to improve.
+Responsive Design: The game is designed to work seamlessly on both desktop and mobile devices, ensuring an enjoyable gaming experience on any screen size.

+Clean Codebase: The codebase is well-organized and follows best practices to make it easy for developers to understand, customize, and contribute to the project.